microsoft/pxt-arcade/docs/skillmap/space/activity1.md

 You're all set to travel the universe!

-Click **"Finish"** so you can publish your game to share with family and friends.
+Click **Finish** to return to the main page where you can share your game with family and friends!